THOMASELOVE/431-classes-2024/class04/README.md

 3. A few thoughts on [Updating R packages](https://thomaselove.github.io/431-2024/software.html#updating-your-r-packages) from our Software page.
 4. I have posted a polished version of [Chapter 5 of our Course Text](https://thomaselove.github.io/431-book/05_paired.html).
 I hope to have more complete drafts of Chapters 6-8 available to you in time for Tuesday's class.
 I'll post to Campuswire as I finish them off.
 5. Today's [Class 4 slides](https://thomaselove.github.io/431-slides-2024/class04.html) take over from where we left off in Class 3, but I have added some materials and changed the order of a few things, to help you with Lab 1, mostly.
+    - There is a small typo in the headline for Slide 42.
+It should read `mod4` instead of `mod1`.

 -------------